LovesTha/PyeCollectionManager/README.md

 ./PyeCollectionManager

 Check the second tab for important directories & other operations.

+If no sounds play try installing all the gstreamer0.1 plugins, at least that is what the Qt binary packages require.
+If using the ubuntu packages in a future Ubuntu, gstreamer1.0 might be used.
+For gstreamer0.1 the final thing that got stuff working for me was:

+sudo apt-get install libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev

+But it is plausible that some of the previous similar things I did are also required.

 There are a couple of files that PCM requires for data sources: